OlegMorshel/OlegMorshel/README.md

 ## I'm a FrontEnd Developer
 ```
-> I like to write code
+I like to write code
-> I am constantly learning new things
+I am constantly learning new things
+Sometimes I like to watch films on English language.
-> Also i enjoy running every day
+Also I enjoy running every day
 ```
 ### Connect with me: